johnkerl/miller/docs6/docs/special-symbols-and-formatting.md

 a=It's OK, I said, then 'for now'.
 </pre>

-So, it's simple: Miller's DSL uses double quotes for strings, and you can put single quotes (or backslash-escaped double-quotes) inside strings, no problem.
+So: Miller's DSL uses double quotes for strings, and you can put single quotes (or backslash-escaped double-quotes) inside strings, no problem.

 Without putting the update expression in a file, it's messier: